jacktkk/vehicle-data_clean2voc/README.md

 # data_clean2voc
-The repository consists of some scripts that can clean the annotations to xml files
+The repository consists of some scripts that can clean the annotations to xml files for vehicle detection.

 ---
 #### For DETRAC dataset